ant512/EarthShakerDS/README.txt

 Controls
 --------

 The d-pad moves around the level.

 If you make a mistake and get stuck, you can press L and R simultaneously to commit suicide and restart the level.

+Press X to bring up a map screen and press X again to switch back to the game.
+Note that you can only bring up the map screen once per life per level, so only look at it when you need to.

+Press Start to pause the game.
+Press it again to unpause.

 Gameplay